fscpscollaborative/fscps/Scenarios/settings.md

 | nugetPackagesPath | The name of the directory where Nuget packages will be stored  | NuGet |

 ### LCS settings
 These LCS settings should contain the tenant configuration what will use by default for all deployments.
-Can be overrided in the environments settings.
+Can be overrided in the .FSC-PS\environments.jsom settings.
 | Name | Description |
 | :-- | :-- |
 | lcsEnvironmentId | The Guid of the LCS environment |